What to Expect at the Opera

 Yes – there are a few options if you're looking for discount tickets.
-If you purchase a season ticket package to Utah Opera, you'll save 20% off standard ticket prices.
+If you purchase a season ticket package to Utah Opera, you'll save 25% off standard ticket prices.
 Groups of 10 or more can save on tickets to the opera when they purchase through Utah Opera's Group & Corporate Sales office.
 You can also get steeply discounted tickets if you're under 30 with our Upbeat program.
-Educators and members of the military also save 10% off ticket prices when they show a school or military ID.

 What should I do to prepare for the Opera?

 To enjoy Opera, you'll want to do a little homework.
 Utah Opera posts a lot of content about each opera production on our website, blog, and Facebook page.
 We even have videos and interviews available online on YouTube.
 Before attending the opera, it helps to read through the synopsis so that you can follow the action on the stage (but feel free not to read to the end if you want to be surprised at the ending!).

 What should I wear?

 If there is any time when you can get dressed up in your finest, it's at the opera.
 When you attend you'll see people in ball gowns, tuxedos, and all variations of their Sunday best.
 Don't feel like you have to dress up to fit in though - wear what feels comfortable to you.